kingsmanrip/fasterInvoice/WINDSURF.md

    ```

 3. **Port Configuration**
-   - The application is configured to run on port 7654
+   - The application is configured to run on port 54321 in development mode and port 7654 in production mode
+   - Configuration in server.js:
+     ```javascript
+     const PORT = process.env.NODE_ENV === 'production' ?
+7654 : 54321;
+     ```
    - To change the port:
+     - Edit the server.js file to update the PORT constant
-     - Edit the systemd service file: `/etc/systemd/system/fasterinvoice.service`
+     - If using systemd, edit the service file: `/etc/systemd/system/fasterinvoice.service`
-     - Update the `Environment=PORT=7654` line
+     - Update the `Environment=PORT=7654` line if needed
      - Run `systemctl daemon-reload` to reload the configuration
      - Restart the service: `systemctl restart fasterinvoice.service`